morrisjs/morris.js/README.md

 `npm install -g grunt-cli`, and then the rest of the test/build dependencies with `npm install` in the morris.js project folder.

+Additionally, [bower](http://bower.io/) is required for for retrieving additional test dependencies.
+Install it with `npm install -g bower` and then `bower install` in the morris project folder.

 Once you're all set up, you can compile, minify and run the tests using `grunt`.

 Note: I'm experimenting with using perceptual diffs to catch rendering